Mescaline is a hallucinogenic compound that is found in many species of cactus, most notably peyote.

 Limited research on mescaline has meant that its risks remain inconclusive.

-However, consumption should be avoided for those with uncontrolled blood pressure such as hypertension.
+However, consumption should be avoided for those with uncontrolled hypertension.
 Mescaline can also affect heart rate, pupil dilation, as well as cause vomiting and headaches.

 Often adverse effects can be dependent on the consumer themselves too.
 For example, psychosis may be experienced for those with pre-existing mental health issues.